Built Environment

 - Regional Housing Needs Assessment

-Built Environment Dashboard
+Built Environment & Land Use Dashboard

 From sewer lines and fiberoptics to street lights, bridges, storm drains, and freeways, we pass over many elements of the built environment without even noticing them.
 As global warming accelerates, the challenge to create sustainable, resilient infrastructure that harmonizes with surrounding landscapes is both urgent and possible.